1tonyhan/bell-inequality-simulation/README.md

 Generative AI was used in the following way:
 I learned the content from websites or videos, and asked ChatGPT to listen to me explain the topics to it, and give me critique on what I understand vs what I don't.
 I was able to consolidate my knowledge much more effectively this way.

+<a name="note_about_bounds">1</a>: Here, I realized much later into the project that with IBM's tutorial, they recreate a more accessible experiment/visualization of bell's theorem with 3 axes rather than the original 2.
+I looked up the reason for this, and it was because scientists realized that with three equally spaces axes, measurements are rotationally invariant and generally more stable to test.
+This means the newer method is a lot more realistic to obtain results efficiently/effectively in the lab.
+Why does this matter? with three angles, we have a different upper bound -